ONTHEFRITTZ/The-Dak-and-Chog-Tavern/DEPLOYMENT.md

-Deploying The Dak & Chog Tavern
+﻿Deploying The Dak & Chog Tavern

 Contributor Workflow (Codex)
 - Always commit and push changes to `main` on GitHub once the work is ready.